The 2 Most Popular Types of Oak Hardwood Flooring

 Choosing the right oak floor means balancing your aesthetic goals with the practical demands of your lifestyle.

-Do you prefer the bold, traditional grain of Red Oak, or the subtle, linear elegance of White Oak?
-Do you need the moisture stability of engineered, or the timeless refinishing capability of solid hardwood?
+• Do you prefer the bold, traditional grain of Red Oak, or the subtle, linear elegance of White Oak?

-That’s why we offer the ease of shop-at-home—we can bring large samples right to your door in the Bay Area, so you can see how different types of oak flooring look under your own lighting, next to your existing furniture.
+Let The Floor Store help you answer these questions!
+We know that seeing a small sample doesn’t compare to seeing the flooring in your own space.
+That’s why we offer the ease of shop-at-home where we can bring large samples right to your door in the Bay Area, so you can see how different types of oak flooring look under your own lighting, next to your existing furniture.

 Call or visit one of our 10+ convenient showrooms in Richmond/Albany, Concord, Dublin, Fairfield, San Carlos, San Francisco, San Jose, San Rafael, Santa Rosa, or Sunnyvale.
 Servicing the entire Bay Area and Northern California, our knowledgeable team is committed to helping you find the perfect oak floor that matches your style, lifestyle, and budget.